 - Copy files from a local host to remote host and vice versa.

 - Copy files between two different remote servers.

-First, make sure you have SSH installed on both the client and server machines.
+- SSh installed on both the client and the server machines.

 scp test.txt userbravo@destination:/location2

 We are not limited to the number of files we can copy.
 Let's say we are on our desktop in the folder called web where we have

 .php file extensions and we need to copy the to remote server home directory.
 Our command will look like:

 scp *.php userbravo@destination_host:/~/

 *.php - copies all the files with the .php extension in the currently specified folder.